ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]

 \section{Conclusion}

-We proposed ProtoArgNet, a novel prototypical-part-learning approach.
-ProtoArgNet learns a single super-prototype per class.
-The super-prototypes integrate multiple prototypical-parts shared between different classes into a representative prototype per class.
-It can be trained end-to-end and does not require an additional pruning phase.
-As opposed to previous prototypical-part-learning approaches, the use of super-prototypes allows ProtoArgNet to capture spatial relationships between prototypical-parts.
-Using an MLP for classification allows ProtoArgNet to capture non-linear relationships between super-prototypes, while applying the SpArX methodology allows explaining the classification outcome.
-Experiments show that ProtoArgNet outperforms state-of-the-art prototypical-part-learning approaches in terms of accuracy and the ability to model spatial relationships between prototypical-parts.
+ProtoArgNet is a novel prototypical-part-learning approach.
+It utilizes super-prototypes that combine multiple prototypical-parts to a single class representation that can take account of spatial relationships between individual parts.
+Using an MLP structure for the super-prototypes layers allows ProtoArgNet to capture non-linear relationships, while applying the SpArX methodology allows interpretable argumentative reading of the MLP as a QBAF.
+Experiments show that ProtoArgNet outperforms state-of-the-art prototypical-part-learning approaches in terms of accuracy, cognitive complexity, and the ability to learn spatial relationships between prototypical-parts.

-Future directions include expanding ProtoArgNet's capabilities to encompass multi-modal data.
-Additionally, we will investigate the implementation of a user-model feedback loop to enhance the debugging process for super-prototypes.
-Further, we plan to deploy ProtoArgNet with real data, e.g. in the medical domain.
-Finally, we plan to explore various options for obtaining explanations from ProtoArgNet, including interactive forms thereof~\cite{argXAIsurvey}.